aang81a/my-it-support-portfolio/PROJECTS/08-markdown-guides/README.md

-# Markdown Guides
+# Markdown Support Guides

+---

 ## Overview

-This section contains simple technical guides written in Markdown format to demonstrate clear support documentation and step-by-step communication.
+This section contains short Markdown-based support guides created to practise clear technical documentation, step-by-step instructions, and internal IT support communication.

+The guides are intentionally shorter than full knowledge base articles and are written as quick-reference notes for common support tasks.

+---

 ## Purpose
 Good IT support is not only about solving problems.
 It also requires clear documentation that helps users and support teams work more efficiently.

+---

 ## Topics Covered
 - Password reset